Tools and Equipment for Home Renovations

 For instance, if you plan on adding another room or a deck, foundation work will be needed.
 This means you need more than a shovel and crowbar; very likely you will need an excavator or a bobcat and depending on the layout of the block it could be a tiny one or a larger one that is needed.
 But wait!
 Can you even operate one of those things?

-Most people have no experience with operating an excavator and it is not the kind of thing you should learn as you go.
+When it comes to renovations most people have no experience with operating an excavator and it is not the kind of thing you should learn as you go.
 Could be you might dig up something that was meant to stay down there, like the foundations you wanted to keep, or some plumbing work or even phone lines.
 Luckily, when you hire equipment such as a bobcat or excavator, it usually comes with a skilled operator.

 However, there are still certain things you need to do.
 Hiring them without having everything ready to go will only cost you money unnecessarily.
 To start with, you need to have the plans down on paper, drawn up by a professional.
 They then need to go to the council for approval.
 Only when all that is done should you hire the equipment to get the ground dug for the foundations.